MicrosoftDocs/appcenter-docs/docs/sdk/push/android.md

 # App Center Push (Android)
 > [!IMPORTANT]
-> Please note this feature is being retired.
-For more information, please see the [blog post](https://devblogs.microsoft.com/appcenter/app-center-mbaas-retirement/).
+> Note this feature is being retired.
+For more information, see the [blog post](https://devblogs.microsoft.com/appcenter/app-center-mbaas-retirement/).
 For more information, refer to the [Push Migration Guide](~/migration/push/index.md).

 > [!div  class="op_single_selector"]
 > * [Android](android.md)